gagle/Node-Grace/README.md

 <a name="create"></a>
 __gs.create()__
 Creates a "graceful application" that emits `error`, `start` and `shutdown` events.
-Only one "graceful application" should be created per Node.js process.
+Only one "graceful application" can be created per Node.js process.

 <a name="dom"></a>
 __Grace#dom()__